Healthdirect Free Australian health advice you can count on.

 Generic medicines must have the same active ingredient as the original medicine.
 They must also deliver the same amount of active ingredient in the same way as the original brand.

-Should I accept a generic medicine?
+Should I take a generic medicine?

 It’s usually your choice whether to buy a brand-name medicine or a generic version, if one is available.
 Sometimes your doctor will prescribe a specific brand.